//

 If you are 17 now, but will turn 18 during the semester you, you have two choices:

-1. You can sign into SONA immediately and sign up for and complete the “Research Alternative” assignments.
+1. You can sign into SONA immediately and you will see “Research Alternative” assignments.

 Research Participation Information for Adults (18 years or older)